What is Rehab Hospital?

 - Requires at least two disciplines and at least three hours a day at least five days per week

 - Therapy is spread out through at least an 8 hour period

-- Some treatment time may be provided in a group setting and rest periods are allowed during treatment time
+- Rest periods are allowed during treatment time

 - Patient requires program coordination by an interdisciplinary team, assessment or service procurement (equipment, home care, etc.); patient/family education is needed, or; discharge planning/support (caregivers, etc.) is needed.